invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 choice
 ------
 | 5/15/2013
-| Choice means one Yes and many No's.
+| Choice is one Yes and many No's.